jakemcc/jakemccrary.com/source/blog/2025-11-30-notify-yourself-when-a-task-finishes.markdown

 done
 ```

-This site renders fast so I can usually make some edits, save, and toggle to a browser to refresh and see the output.
+This site renders quickly so I can usually make some edits, save, and toggle to a browser to refresh and see the output.
 Still, it is nice to see that little notification pop-up appear on my screen so I know for sure if I hit refresh I'm seeing the latest render.

-When I'm running my Clojure tests, both `lein-autoexpect` and `test-refresh` send a notification with a Pass or Failed message based on the status of the just ran unit tests.
+When I'm running my Clojure tests, both `lein-autoexpect` and `test-refresh` send a notification with a pass or fail message based on the status of the unit tests that just ran.

 I'd encourage you to think about what processes you might want to get a notification from when they are done and look into how to set that up.
 `terminal-notifier` works great on MacOS.
 I can't make recommendations for other operating systems since it has been years since I've used any alternatives besides sshing into a Linux server.
 It is worth the effort to figure out how to have notifications.
 They remove a trivial inconvenience (having to switch programs, needing to keep a window visible on your screen) and make life a little better.
-By stacking small, slightly life improving techniques, all of a sudden you find yourself much more productive.
+By stacking small, slightly life-improving techniques, all of a sudden you find yourself much more productive.